 ACCESS_HISTORYtable to determine which objects have been accessed — keeping the data source as the source of truth.

 - For other customers, Atlan will use internal logic to determine the same.

 How can I set up popularity on my instance?

-- Head over to the Atlan marketplace and set up the Snowflake miner package with a daily frequency (recommended).
+- Head over to the Atlan marketplace and set up the miner package for a supported connector with a daily frequency (recommended).

 - On the first run, popularity will be calculated from the start date of the miner with a default window of 14 days.

 - For all subsequent runs, the popularity window will be increased to a maximum limit of 30 days.